What Are Fennel Seeds & Aniseed Used For In Cooking- A Complete Guide

 English – Fennel Seeds, Aniseed, Anis, Anise or anise seed

-German – Fenchel, Anislikör
+Fennel seeds in German – Fenchel, Anislikör

-The Difference Between Fennel Spice and Aniseed
+The Difference Between Fennel Spice VS Aniseed

 While fennel spice comes from the fennel bulb (which can be used for cooking) and is a fruit, aniseed comes from a bush and it’s only the seeds of the bush that can be used for culinary purpose.

-Appearance – Fennel seeds are larger in size and can come in either yellowish green or light green in colour, while anise is smaller and have a brighter green colour.
+Appearance – Fennel seeds are larger in size and can come in either yellowish-green or light green in colour, while anise is smaller and have a brighter green colour.

 Taste – Aniseed is sweeter and sharper to taste when compared to Fennel seeds.
 Fennel tends to be more delicate and robust to taste.